A. J. Turner: Post-war

 The band was reorganized in 1869 with Turner as leader and his son T. M. Turner as assistant leader.
 A. J. Turner directed the band until 1884.
 In 1881, he organized Fravel's Cornet Band in Woodstock.

 Music teacher

 Turner could play many instruments.
 An 1860 advert for his services reads, "Teaches Piano, Guitar, Flute, Violin, &c, &c; also Ballad Singing".
 An 1896 ad reads, "Prof. A. J. Turner respectfully solicits a class of young people of both sexes in music ...
 Instruments: violin, piano, guitar, mandolin, cello and cornet."
-He was also an agent for the sale of Stieff pianos.
-He lived at 15 Fayette St.
+He tuned pianos, and was also an agent for the sale of Knabe and Stieff pianos.

 Wesleyan Female Institute

 Turner's first job in Staunton was teaching vocal and instrumental music at the Wesleyan Female Institute, next to the Methodist Church, and across from Trinity Episcopal Church.

 Deaf, Dumb, and Blind Institute

-Turner was appointed professor of music at the Deaf, Dumb, and Blind Institute in November 1866 and served there for several years, teaching the blind pupils.
+Turner was appointed professor of music at the Deaf, Dumb, and Blind Institute in November 1866, teaching the blind pupils until the 1890s.
 He "evolved many of the methods now in vogue for giving blind children a musical education."
 One account of the institute's annual concert praises the pupils for "a high degree of musical taste and talent".
-His salary was increased $200 in 1871.
-He taught there until some time in the 1890s.